hmcts/delete_testing/docs/index.md

 6. Run the jenkins pipeline against the `master` branch.

 7. We load balance across AKS clusters using `Azure Application Gateway`.
-Add couple of lines of config for the application.
+Add a couple of lines of config for the application.

    CFT:  [config file](https://github.com/hmcts/azure-platform-terraform/blob/master/environments/sbox/backend_lb_config.yaml)